MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// Set this to `None` to automatically select the default backend for the system. pub backend: Option<String>,

-    /// The midi input controllers to use.
+    /// The names of the input MIDI devices to use.
+The buffers presented in the process()
+    /// thread will appear in this exact same order.
     ///
-    /// Set this to `None` to use the default inputs for the backend. pub in_controllers: Option<Vec<MidiControllerConfig>>,
+    /// Set this to `None` to use the default inputs for the backend. pub in_controllers: Option<Vec<String>>,

-    /// The midi output controllers to use.
+    /// The names of the output MIDI devices to use.
+The buffers presented in the process()
+    /// thread will appear in this exact same order.
     ///
-    /// Set this to `None` to use the default outputs for the backend. pub out_controllers: Option<Vec<MidiControllerConfig>>, }
+    /// Set this to `None` to use the default outputs for the backend. pub out_controllers: Option<Vec<String>>,

-pub struct AudioBusConfig {
-    /// The ID to use for this bus.
-This ID is for the "internal" bus that appears to the user
-    /// as list of available sources/sends in the application.
-This is not necessarily the same
-    /// as the name of the actual ports of the device.
-    ///
-    /// Examples of IDs can include:
-    ///
-    /// * Realtek Device In
-    /// * Drums Mic
-    /// * Headphones Out
-    /// * Speakers Out
-    pub id: String,

-    /// The ports (of the system device) that this bus will be connected to.
-The buffers presented
-    /// in the process() thread will appear in this same order. pub system_ports: Vec<String>,
-}

-pub struct MidiControllerConfig {
-    /// The ID to use for this controller.
-This ID is for the "internal" controller that appears to
-    /// the user as list of available sources/sends in the application.
-This is not necessarily the
-    /// same as the name of the actual system hardware device that this "internal" controller is
-    /// connected to.
-    ///
-    /// Set this to `None` to use the system device name for this controller. pub id: String,

-    /// The name of the MIDI device this controller is connected to. pub system_device: String,
 }
 ```